jamierpond/madea.blog/github-as-cms.md

 Maybe.
 But also maybe not?

-We've normalized using:
+This is way less cursed than:
-- S3 as a database (just store JSON files!)
+- S3 as a database using JSON files
 - Redis as a message queue
 - Postgres as a job queue
 - Kafka as a database